 To ensure that when children transfer to secondary school they are ready for the next stage in their education, being equipped with the necessary skills and knowledge, thus preparing them for the world of work which lies ahead.

-Our careers curriculum offer will be developing further in the academic year 2020 - 2021 and will take into account the Gatsby Foundation research and guidance benchmarks issued from the Department of Education on Careers, which are:
+Our careers curriculum takes into account the Gatsby Foundation research and guidance benchmarks issued from the Department of Education on Careers, which are:

 Benchmark 1: A Stable Careers Programme